 Philp (1982) gave 29 tetrad records, mostly in the southern half of the county, with a concentration in TR04, around Ashford.
 Marsh Willowherb was then said to be rather local and scarce, in marshes and wet ditches.
 In Philp (2010) only four tetrad records are given: from Hothfield Common (two tetrads, this being a Hanbury and Marshall site), Hatch Park and Gibbin's Brook.
 This major reduction in records as between 1971-80 and 1991-2005 surveys could be interpreted as a population collapse.
 If it were attributable to habitat changes, one would expect to see parallel reductions in Kent populations of other species of bog and wet heathland habitats; but changes of this order are not apparent from the two surveys.
 However, there is also the possibility that the ostensible change is an artefact of recording.
 The records in Philp (2010) were derived from Eric Philp's own observations; those in Philp (1982) were contributed by volunteer recorders, with varying degrees of expertise.
 It is possible that Epilobium palustre was at the time of the 1971-80 survey much scarcer in Kent than the survey results indicate.
-So, whereas the records of Philp (1982) may have suffered from over-estimate.
-Nine tetrads (the equivalent of 11 monads) have 2010-17 records, aligning better with the Philp (2010) results than those of Philp (1982).
+So, whereas the records of Hanbury and Marshall (1899) may, according to Marshall, have suffered from under-estimate, the records of Philp (1982) may have suffered from over-estimate.
+Nine tetrads (the equivalent of 11 monads) have 2010-19 records, aligning better with the Philp (2010) results than those of Philp (1982).